ScallyingMyWag/bitsetmap/README.md

 # scw::bitset_map Slot Map
 A fast Slot Map

-## Caution!
+## Attention
-Header includes Windows.h, and hardware intrinsics until ported to other platforms
+Currently relies on VirtualAlloc and hardware intrinsics.
+Needs to be ported to linux

 ## Features
 A slot map is a data structure which features: